demisto/content/Packs/EWS/README.md

 Exchange Web Services (EWS) provides the functionality to enable client applications to communicate with the Exchange server.
-EWS provides access to much of the same data that is made available through Microsoft OfficeOutlook.
+EWS provides access to much of the same data that is made available through Microsoft Office Outlook.

 ## What does this pack do?